Enabling you to identify and mitigate the intrinsic risk in your operations, supply chains and business processes.

 Evaluating how your products and services meet and exceed quality, safety, sustainability and performance standards.

 Validating the specifications, value and safety of your raw materials, products and assets.

 Non-intentionally added substances (NIAS) represent a major issue for the food packaging industry.
 NIAS are chemical compounds that are present in a plastic food contact material (FCM) but have not been added for a technical purpose during production.
 They include break-down products of food contact materials, impurities of starting materials, unwanted side-products and various contaminants from recycling processes.
 Potential health risks associated with NIAS should be assessed as a requirement of the European Food Contact Regulation 10/2011 however this can be a challenging process.

-This webinar covers the key elements of the regulations and will also address major challenges such as identification and quantification of NIAS, applying the correct procedures to identify unknown substances and what steps should be covered in a toxicology risk assessment in order to assess potential health risk associated with the final material or article in accordance with internationally recognised scientific principles.
+This on-demand webinar covers the key elements of the regulations and also addresses major challenges such as identification and quantification of NIAS, applying the correct procedures to identify unknown substances and what steps should be covered in a toxicology risk assessment in order to assess potential health risk associated with the final material or article in accordance with internationally recognized scientific principles.